-The teenage years are an exciting time with new independence, later curfews and a physical independence in the form of a car—whether it’s as a new driver or as a passenger in a friend’s car.
-It’s a time that can be both liberating and frightening for parents.
+The teenage years are an exciting time with new independence, later curfews, and physical self-sufficiency in the form of a car.
+Whether it’s as a new driver or as a passenger in a friend’s car, this new autonomy is a time that can be both liberating and frightening for parents.

 Having a teen driver can turn a relatively laid-back parent into a hand-wringing, nail-biting nervous nelly.
-For me, it sometimes meant biting my tongue, reaching out to hold onto the seat, and the inevitable stomping of my foot on the non-existent brake.
+For me, it sometimes meant biting my tongue, reaching out to hold onto the seat, and inevitably stomping my foot on the non-existent brake.

 Those tendencies to second-guess and worry are not wrong: Sixteen-year-olds have the highest crash rate of any age, and the worry isn’t just about drinking and driving.
 It’s also about the invasion of the digital world into every facet of our lives—including a moving automobile.